 The IT field continues to be highly attractive to new professionals—in part because of the breadth of careers the field offers, but also because business is booming.

-Gartner expects worldwide spending on information technology to top $3.8 trillion in 2019, a spending increase of more than 3 percent from 2018.
-And the Bureau of Labor Statistics (BLS) predicts that the number of jobs in IT will grow by 13 percent by 2026, faster than the average for all occupations, because of greater emphasis on cloud computing, the collection and storage of big data, and information security.
-These are high-paying jobs, too: The average annual IT salary was $84,580 in 2017, according to the BLS, which is more than double the average salary for all occupations that year.
+Gartner saw worldwide spending on information technology to top $3.6 trillion in 2020.
+And the Bureau of Labor Statistics (BLS) predicts that the number of jobs in IT will grow by 11% by 2029, faster than the average for all occupations, because of greater emphasis on cloud computing, the collection and storage of big data, and information security.
+These are high-paying jobs, too: The average annual IT salary was $88,240 in 2019 according to the BLS, which is more than double the average salary for all occupations that year.

 The opportunities for jobs in IT are nearly limitless, and they extend far beyond the help desk.
 While the overall outlook for IT employment is high, some positions are in greater demand than others.
 Here are six of the fastest-growing jobs in IT, as reported by CIO.